 Athletics-Kerley scorches in 100 heats, shock exit for Richardson

-EUGENE, Oregon, June 23 (Reuters) - Tokyo silver medalist Fred Kerley produced a world-leading 9.83 seconds in the men's 100 meters heats at the U.S. championships on Thursday but there was a shock in the women's preliminaries when fan-favorite Sha'Carri Richardson failed to advance.
+EUGENE, Oregon, June 23 (Reuters) - Tokyo silver medallist Fred Kerley produced a world-leading 9.83 seconds in the men's 100 metres heats at the U.S. championships on Thursday but there was a shock in the women's preliminaries when fan-favourite Sha'Carri Richardson failed to advance.

 World champion Christian Coleman, who returned to action in January after serving an 18-month suspension for breaching anti-doping whereabouts rules, won his heat in 10.08 while Trayvon Bromell clinched his in 10.10.